UchihaIthachi/rasa-personal-assistant/README.md

 ### Training the Model

-To train the model with your current data, run:
+To train the Rasa model with your current data, run:

 ```sh
 make train